The Ultimate Low-Code Development Platform Guide

 Therefore, created applications can be adapted up to code level.
 In VisionX, the code is always open, so it can be adapted to the user’s needs quickly and easily, which ensures maximum flexibility.

 Myth 4: Low-Code Platforms Create Lock-In Effects

-While some low-code platforms do have lock-in effects, causing customers to effectively become hostages of a company’s software or services, VisionX and some others provide full vendor independency.
-Such low code platforms generate applications that exclusively use open source frameworks, hence there is no need for a lock-in.
+While some low-code platforms do have lock-in effects, causing customers to effectively become hostages of a company’s software or services, VisionX and some others provide full vendor independence.
+Such low-code platforms generate applications that exclusively use open-source frameworks, hence there is no need for a lock-in.
 They can also be changed and extended with any Java IDE, so no VisionX is needed.
 The modus operandi with these low code platforms is freedom, because that’s what they give to the users.
-They are freely compatible with any major database, any java application server and any cloud, on-premise environment, or operating system that Java is running on.
-As you can see, low-code gets high marks when it comes to independence, flexibility, and compatibility.
+They are freely compatible with any major database, any java application server, and any cloud, on-premise environment, or operating system that Java is running on.
+As you can see, low code gets high marks when it comes to independence, flexibility, and compatibility.

 Myth 5: Low-Code Platforms are Browser-Based WYSIWYG Editors

 Low-code platforms are often not browser-based solutions.
 They rather run natively on your OS, meaning they integrate seamlessly with your Windows, Mac, or Linux system.
 Also, it needs to be stated that browser-based, low-code platforms offer a limited array of features.
 Whereas locally run, low-code platforms – such as VisionX – allow you to access source code and give you a better development experience.